dojo/docs/dojo/xhrGet.rst

   **The answer is:  Yes.**

 A second parameter is always passed to the 'load' and 'error' functions.
 This parameter is the 'ioargs' parameter.
 It contains a lot of detail about the xhr request, including a reference to the actual native xhr object.
 You can access the status code off that object via: 'ioargs.xhr.status'.
-Please see Example 6 for a usage example of doing that.
+Please see Examples 6 and 76 for a usage example of doing that.

-For specific examples of how to use dojo.xhrGet, please refer to the next section.
-You can use Firebug with Firefox to see dojo making the xhr requests.
+By making use of this status check, you can implement handling for authentication, proxy authentication, and myraid of other items you may need to react to, to make your application dynamic and user friendly.

 ========
 Examples
 ========

+For specific examples of how to use dojo.xhrGet, please refer to the following.
+You can use Firebug with Firefox to see dojo making the xhr requests.

 Example 1: dojo.xhrGet call to fetch the dojo license.
 ------------------------------------------------------